WebReflection/function-calling/README.md

   // that should be used per each call
   [2],
   // we can force the resulting function
-  // to accept any arbitrary amount of
+  // to NOT accept any arbitrary amount of
-  // extra arguments
+  // extra arguments (blocked amount of args) true
-  true
 );